 On a high level I'm

-interested in them, Samo
+interested in them, Sar -

-but getting down to
+but getting down to Jai 110

 the nitty gritty then

-we'll see. as they ante
+we'll see. as they diffe

-say the devil is in and o
+say the devil is in an d

 the details

-Reason for ownership is it's always more long-term impact and financial burden for folks that are living with limited resources and expansion for monthly bills. if there is a way PSE can help them buy those, and for renters or apartments the cost can go up.
+and expansion for monthly bills. if there is a way PSE can help them buy those, and for renters or apartments the cost can go up.
 I would hope PSE wouldn't offer nership unless there is a viable service plan and integrates into their systems Can't imagine it would be immediately available.
 There are a lot of potential solutions and issues.
 Ownership has to be further along before people can take on these unknown factors and liabilities.